 weaving seams together so they are perfectly matched.

-Presentation of the finished article should be appealing to the eye and easily accessible to the judges.
+The presentation of the finished article should be appealing to the eye and easily accessible to the judges.
 Proof of construction from alpaca fleece must accompany each entry, that being a staple(s) of fleece and yarn for each component used in the construction.

 Hints & Tips